Hiram M. Hiller Jr.: Later life

 Hiller married Blanche Hays, of Bellefonte, Pennsylvania.
-The wilds of the jungle were no place for a civilized woman; his exploring days were over.
-Hiller managed a sugar plantation in Cuba for “a wealthy friend” (Harrison’s father was a sugar manufacturer, and Harrison entered his father’s business in 1902) from 1902 to about 1907 in order to make money to bankroll his return to Philadelphia and the establishment of a medical practice.
+Hiller managed a sugar plantation in Cuba for "a wealthy friend" (Harrison's father was a sugar manufacturer, and Harrison entered his father's business in 1902) from 1902 to about 1907 in order to make money to bankroll his return to Philadelphia and the establishment of a medical practice.

 The Hillers settled in Rose Tree, at the north edge of Media, Pennsylvania.
 Hiller founded a clinic in nearby Chester for poor workers in the factories there.
 While there, he encountered a devastating outbreak of a disease that spread rapidly and paralyzed its victims, especially children.
 A few physicians in other towns were experiencing similar outbreaks.
-They communicated, shared experiences, and realized not only that they were dealing with the same disease (“infantile paralysis”), but that it was a form of polio, which apparently had taken a more damaging, virulent, epidemic form.
-The Hillers had two daughters, Margaret Linn and Virginia (“Ginny”).
+They communicated, shared experiences, and realized not only that they were dealing with the same disease ("infantile paralysis"), but that it was a form of polio, which apparently had taken a more damaging, virulent, epidemic form.
+The Hillers had two daughters.